 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the State Controller's Minimum Audit Requirements and Reporting Guidelines for California Special Districts.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the reporting guidelines for California Special Districts required by the Office of the State Controller.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.